Project Management · Omaha

 Exactly what you get

 A project system that carries what an Omaha data center build, contract job, or insurance project actually carries: SLA and penalty tracking, enforced compliance gates, integration to capex and asset systems, and client- or regulator-ready reporting.
-The money-and-risk parts leave the spreadsheet, and it ties into your ERP, accounting software, and business intelligence dashboards so schedule, cost, and exposure stay in one picture.
+The money-and-risk parts leave the spreadsheet, and it ties into your ERP, accounting software, and business intelligence (BI) dashboards so schedule, cost, and exposure stay in one picture.

 How to choose a developer in Omaha